We are a passionate, innovative and collaborative team focused on celebrating students and promoting possibility.

 Anna received her undergraduate degree from Scripps College in Environmental Analysis, cum laude, with a concentration in environmental education and policy.
-While studying abroad in Kenya and Tanzania, her passion for analyzing and alleviating socio-economic inequities in under-resourced communities materialized.
-During college, she worked at male detention camps in the Inland Empire providing lesson planning and teaching assistance in Earth Science and Nutrition.
+During college, she worked at male juvenile detention camps to provide lesson planning and teaching assistance in Earth Science, Nutrition, and Career Pathways.
 After graduating, she co-directed the Los Angeles office for a nationwide nonprofit focusing on public health and environmental advocacy campaigns.
 Anna then went on to organize recruitment and strengthen partnerships for Los Angeles’ region of the California Conservation Corps, a youth development program which offers paid opportunities in natural resource management.
 She developed a strong sense of devotion for the nonprofit sector and connecting youth to meaningful possibilities.
-As the Los Angeles Account Coordinator, Anna supports Spark’s corporate partner portfolio by bringing experience and enthusiasm to fortify and expand partnerships increasing visibility of Spark’s powerful program.
+As the Los Angeles Corporate Partnerships Coordinator, Anna supports Spark’s corporate partner portfolio by bringing experience and enthusiasm to fortify and expand partnerships increasing visibility of Spark’s powerful program.
 When she’s not at work, you can find her rescuing, rehabilitating and fostering dogs.

 Join a culture of possibility!
 Learn about career, fellowship and internship opportunities.Careers